-- o Implement PJM Emergency Procedures as directed - Review PJM Manual M-13, Emergency Operations and take the steps outlined in the manual including reporting of any fuel or environmental limitations and deferring maintenance activities. - o Keep PJM up to date on all operational limitations that will or may affect plant output.
+- Implement PJM Emergency Procedures as directed - Review PJM Manual M-13, Emergency Operations and take the steps outlined in the manual including reporting of any fuel or environmental limitations and deferring maintenance activities. - Keep PJM up to date on all operational limitations that will or may affect plant output. - For wind turbines, consider cycling turbines online (even if the wind turbines are not being used) to circulate oil to maintain temperature.